mschlege1838/html-table-wrapper/examples/gradebook-minimal/README.md

 <!-- ... -->
 ```

 Next, we'll define a listener that handles sorting called `ClickSortListener`.
-Its constructor takes a single [HTMLTableWrapper], and it adds itself as a listener for click events
+Its constructor takes a single [`HTMLTableWrapper`][HTMLTableWrapper], and it adds itself as a listener for click events
 on the backing table's column headers in the `init` function.
 The `tableHeaderCache` is used for determining column indexes later on, as well as maintaining
 references to host objects on which we've added ourselves as listeners, so we can remove ourselves when the `ClickSortListener` is no longer needed (this is done in the
 `dispose` function, which is not shown here; see [`grade-controls.js`](grade-controls.js) for details):